u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 Girls' next match against Hyderabad was a must-win as well.
 Similar picture in their group: Kanpur would belt everyone, BHU would get belted by everyone.
 Hyderabad had only one player who knew her groundstrokes; the second player lacked basic fundamentals altogether.
 We knew that we were going to go through — the question was whether in two matches or three.

 Idhaa has the potential to beat the heck out of every girl who was in that tournament.
 She is physically superior and her technique is sharp.
 It's only she who can stop herself — and that is exactly what happened.
-She gets nervous on courts — very nervous.
+She gets nervous on courts, very nervous.
 She'd blow up a single point and her entire game would collapse, as if she forgot how to play.

 During the first singles against Hyderabad, everyone was continually shouting from the sidelines, trying to keep her morale up in difficult moments.
 She tried her best but eventually lost.
 However, the girls got the doubles after exploiting Hyderabad's weak link, and then Krishna sealed the victory in the deciding singles match.